 If you’ve never been on a cruise you may be wondering if it’s the right type of vacation for you.
 And you’re not wrong to question that.
-We actually have a bit of a love-hate relationship with cruising.
+While we enjoy cruising, there are aspects that can be frustrating.
 To help you out, we’ve compiled our pros and cons of cruises to help you understand just what you’re getting yourself into with a cruise vacation.

-We’ve been on five cruises together over the past nine years: two Alaska cruises, two Caribbean cruises and a Bahamas cruise.
+We’ve been on seven cruises together over the past nine years: two Alaska cruises, four Caribbean cruises and a Bahamas cruise.
 Prior to that, I went on a Hawaiian cruise and Grant had done two Caribbean cruises.
-I don’t know that either of us would call ourselves avid cruisers, but I’m beginning to think that maybe we should.
+Additionally, we have a Southern Caribbean cruise booked for 2025.
+I don’t know when it happened, but I think it’s safe to say that we are now “cruisers.”

 (Disclaimer: When we link to places you can buy our stuff or places we stayed, we are using special codes which earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)